-Hikers, quite rightly, have right of way, but most I passed on the Tour Du Mont Blanc – also known as the TMB – happily gave way, particularly on the technical sections.
+Hikers, quite rightly, have right of way.
+Still, most I passed happily stood to one side, particularly on the technical sections.

-Not only that, the trekkers cheered and whooped when we rolled into mountain the mountain refugios.
-Banter and bonding continued over steaming hot chocolate you could stand your spoon up in.
+Not only that, the trekkers cheered and whooped when we rolled into the mountain refugios, where hiker and biker banter continued over steaming hot chocolate you could stand your spoon up in.

 You might want to turn the volume down towards the end of the clip.
 You’ve been warned…